sebastianspicker/otherlight/README.md

 exoplanet-exomoon-simulation records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: core-build-out.
-The useful early notes have been carried forward.
+Maintenance guidance now reflects the stable shape.

 ## Usage
-- Made the github actions assumptions easier to check later.
+- Made the vitest assumptions easier to check later.

-- The document now favors checked behavior over exploratory notes.
+- Earlier scratch detail is now represented in maintained sections.

 ## Current Focus
 Use the next review to check behavior before adding surface area.